Business

 The role that startups like VaultTel play is important in making the technology more intuitive and accessible whilst maintaining a professional level of security.

 Recent months have seen further progress specifically in terms of storing crypto on mobile.
-Last month, Samsung released its Galaxy S10 smartphone with the incorporation of dedicated secure storage function to facilitate cryptocurrency private keys.
+Last month, Samsung released its Galaxy S10 smartphone with the incorporation of a dedicated secure storage function to facilitate cryptocurrency private keys.
 In 2018, HTC and Sirin Labs both launched blockchain-enabled smartphones.

 Pat Rabbitte